ssitkowx/EvolutionBoard/README.md

 # EvolutionBoard

 # I. Description:
-The project is used to show several capabilities of the ESP32 WROVER.
+The project was created to show selected capabilities of the ESP32-WROVER module.
-An example implementation is shown:
-- time synchronization from the network (WiFi),
-- downloading weather data from the cloud (WiFi + JOSN, POSTMAN),
-- displaying weather data on the display (ILI9341, 2.8 '', SPI, 8bit 320x240) in real time,
+The device shows the weather data on the display.

-- button operation using the Arduino touch.
+Equipment used:
+- Display (240 x 320 with ILI9341 driver)) with Arduino Touch (Both using SPI and GPIO),
+- Time synchronization with the network and downloading weather data (WiFi, HTTPS),
+- Free RTOS control (Semaphores and Event Groups),
-- heap and stack busy display,
+- View heap and stack display.
-- tests with gmock and gtest.

-The device works under RTOS control.
+Design pattern used:
+- Abstract Factory,
+- Template Method,
+- Strategy,
+- CRTP,
+- Observer,
+- Singleton.

+Tests:
+The individual libraries as well as the entire project are tested with gtest and gmock (white-box approach).

 P.S
-Device functionalities are incomplete yet(under development).
+All still under development.

 # II.
 Assumptions & Structure:
 Same as in AtollicTemplate project.